RickyHsieh/RickyHsieh/README.md

 ## Hello, World !

-I began my software development career in 2021, working primarily with Java, Kotlin, and Swift across backend, Android, and iOS projects.
+Working primarily with Java, Kotlin, and Swift across backend, Android, and iOS projects.
 I'm passionate about learning, solving problems, and collaborating with others to build meaningful products.

 Currently, I'm tackling daily LeetCode challenges and preparing for AtCoder to sharpen my algorithmic thinking.
 Aiming to become a full-stack developer.